sariabuqoura/CISSP/README.md

                * it inculded limitation on type of exchanged infomartion even subsidaries
                * required financial instituation to provide writeen privacy polices to all their customers
        * USA Patriot act of 2001
+         * Tools required to intercept and obstruct terrorism
        * Family Educational Right and privacy act
        * Identify theft and Assumption Deterence act 1998
      * European Union Privacy Law